Reality Runner SteamVR Driver & App

 The Reality Runner SteamVR driver operates by overwriting the joystick values of your controller, meaning that it adds wide support for most games.

-We also offer a “Virtual Gamepad” mode, where the Reality Runner is merged with a real Xbox controller, and the Xbox controller is hidden from games.
+We also offer a “Virtual Gamepad” mode, where the Reality Runner is merged with a real Gamepad, and the Gamepad is hidden from games.
 This allows you to play Flat2VR mods that require gamepad input, or even pure flatscreen games.
-Future support is planned for other controller types.
+Xbox and Playstation controllers are supported.

 The Reality Runner app interfaces with the driver, and your device to provide control settings for both.